Parsa-Rajabi/CIS145/docs/archive-final.md

 The submission process for the exam includes 2 parts:
 1. Upload your files/folders to CIS Web Server
-2. Submit your exam on Blackboard
+2. Submit your exam on D2L Brightspace

 ### General Overview
 - Validation your HTML files, save them as PDF in a folder called Reports
 - Upload your HTML files, reports folder to CIS Web Server in a folder called Q0
 - Create a zip of your HTML files, report folder using the name formatting detailed below
-- Submit the zip file and the link to your Q0 folder on your CIS Web server as comment on Blackboard
+- Submit the zip file and the link to your Q0 folder on your CIS Web server as comment on D2L Brightspace

 ### Detailed Instructions
 - Your HTML files must pass validation at https://validator.w3.org/ with zero errors and no more than 1 warning.